Nordix/xcluster/ovl/coredns/README.md

 Adds CoreDNS in a Kubernetes cluster.

-Also described howto setup `CoreDNS` locally.
+Also describes howto setup `CoreDNS` locally.

 Usage
 -----